jacomyma/mapping-controversies/_pages/tuto-1-1.md

 **You need**
 * Tableau installed on your computer
 * A Tableau license
-* A Google account to use Google Spreadsheet
+* A Google account to use Google Slides

 # Load your data into Tableau

-# Visualize the data as a timeline
+# Visualize the data as a simple timeline

 # Export the visualization as an image